willdrysdale/wsdmiscr/README.md

 **Data Handling**
 For a given latitude in degrees, return the length of 1 degree lat(lon)

+*loop_group*
+**Data Handling**
+For plotting cyclic data i.e diurnal profiles, create a final group equivalent to the first group, so the plots can start and end in the same place.

 *mol_dict_query*
 **Chemistry**
 Query a small database of molecules relevant to atmospheric chemistry for simple parameters such as mol weight, mdq() is a wrapper for this